eth-cscs/firecrest/examples/jupyterhub/README.md

 ### Building images from FirecREST's Docker Compose demo

-The [docker-compose.yaml](docker-compose.yaml) that we use in this the demo is a copy of the the one from the Docker demo of FirecREST with only a few small changes.
+The [docker-compose.yaml](docker-compose.yaml) that we use in this tutorial is a copy of the the one from the Docker demo of FirecREST with only a few small changes.
 So, to get started, let's clone the FirecREST repository

 ```bash